why we are organising a homeless hackathon

 A Hackathon turns not much into a whole lot!

 Well, a Hackathon turns that “not much” into a huge amount.
 We just need a hundred people or so to donate their “not much”, in the form of their time and their particular skills, to make a real difference.

 We have started the ball rolling.
 I’ve set up a Hackathon in Glasgow on the 13th – 15th April and I just need 100 x “not much” to make it work.
 I am using the skills I have to organise an event – I happen to be quite good at that – and I just need others to do the same.
 If you happen to be quite good at something then you can help.

 Homelessness Organisations will pitch projects, from a risk assessment app to a Scotland wide common monitoring and recording database framework, in front of our attendees on the Friday evening.
 By Sunday evening we will be a long way towards developing practical solutions to help these organisations do what they do best: supporting those without homes.

 From my home come office I can do something.
 And so can you.

 The homeless hackathon takes place in Glasgow and you can find out more and buy tickets here.
 In May we plan to create a Homeless Hack Pack and if you think you can do “not much” in your home town or city get in touch and we will share what we have learned.
 It might not be much, but sometimes that is just enough to make a difference.

-If you are interested in sponsoring or offering a prize to help support the winning hacks post Hackathon please get in touch.
+If you are interested in having a UK hackathon organiser support your organisation to run a hackathon then please get in touch.